jsarles-code/rock-paper-scissors/README.md

 # At this point you should be using console.log() to display the results of each round and the winner at the end.

+# Function 1 Get Ramdom Computer Choice

+# Function 2 Round Function - Prompt User for Choice , Take Computer Variable and Player Variable and return Win, Lose or Tie

+# Function 3 - Run Round 5x with a running score , report winner of each round and winner at the end.